openxc/rearview-camera/README.md

 ## Installation instructions

 1. Install OpenXC Enabler application on android device
+1. Run `ndk-build` to compile the native camera library.
 1. Install FordBackupCam application on same device
 1. Restart tablet (optionally, manually launch application after completing steps 4-10.
 This must only be done once after installation
 1. Mount android device in vehicle
 1. Mount USB webcam on rear of vehicle
 1. Attach USB extension cable to camera and run it up to the front of the vehicle inside.
 1. Insert USB extension cable into hub
 1. Connect CAN Translator to OBD-II port (if not already done)
 1. Connect a separate USB cable, one end to the CAN Translator (more detailed